-Granite's 40 Canadian income-producing properties are located in Ontario.
-Thirty-five properties representing approximately 77% of the Canadian income-producing properties based on annualized lease payments as at December 31, 2016 are located in the Greater Toronto Area.
-The remaining five properties in the Canadian portfolio are located in Southwestern Ontario.
+Granite's 30 Canadian income-producing properties are located in Ontario.
+Twenty-seven properties representing approximately 92% of the Canadian income-producing properties based on revenue as at December 31, 2017 are located in the Greater Toronto Area.
+The remaining three properties in the Canadian portfolio are located in Southwestern Ontario.
 The lease payments for properties in Canada are denominated in Canadian dollars.